blaze/odo/docs/source/type-modifiers.rst

 Into decides what conversion functions to run based on the type (e.g.
 ``pd.DataFrame, sqlalchemy.Table, into.CSV`` of the input.
-In many cases we want slight variations to signify differnt circumstances such as the difference between the following CSV files
+In many cases we want slight variations to signify different circumstances such as the difference between the following CSV files

 *  A local CSV file
 *  A sequence of CSV files